 BUT...if the shared item ALSO happens to be published to a section where you are an instructor, AND co-instructor editing is turned on for that section, you can edit this media.
-Editing media includes edits to the media itself but ALSO may involve uploading transcription files, uploading closed captioning files, or changing the name or description of the item.
+Editing media includes edits to the media itself but ALSO may involve editing transcription files, uploading closed captioning files, or changing the name or description of the item.

 IMPORTANT!!
-Any edits you make to shared media apply to ALL INSTANCES of the media; your changes will show up in any sections it's published to and in the owner's version of the file.
+Any edits you make to shared media apply to ALL INSTANCES of the media; your changes will show up in any section it's published to and in the owner's version of the file.
 Because it's the same file.
 You may want to check where the media is published to BEFORE editing the file.
 Shared media is simply access to a single media file.
 If you need to make changes separately from the original, create a copy of the shared item first.

 - Click the menu button on the media tile and select Edit Details (to change the name or description) or Edit media (to make changes to the file itself)